dalmatialab/tftp/README.md

 **PXEBOOT**

-This variable defines the role of the tftp server, if the value is true, server is used for PXE boot, otherwise server is used as standard TFTP server.
+This variable defines the role of the TFTP server, if the value is true, server is used for PXE boot, otherwise server is used as standard TFTP server.
 Default value: false

+**TZ**

+This variable defines the timezone for the server.
+Default value: Europe/Zagreb

 ## Ports